Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification

 In this section, we will give further details about the proposed Colo-ReID method on the basis of the meta-learning strategy.
 To further explore the self-discrepancy of intra-class or inter-class relations in colonoscopic polyp datasets and alleviate the few-shot learning problem, we adopt the meta-learning strategy (\textit{``learning to learn"}) to simulate the training and testing process on the polyp ReID task during model optimization.
 Then, we introduce the two-stage process of computing the meta-learning loss (\textbf{meta-training} and \textbf{meta-testing}) as well as the meta-learning training strategy based on quadratic gradient updating.
 Finally, we will give a detailed explanation about our training optimization process.

-In essence, the polyp dataset named Colo-Pair used in this work was collected from the Zhongshan Hospital of Fudan University\footnote{https://www.zs-hospital.sh.cn/}, which has already been published in our previous conference paper~\cite{chen2023colo}.
 According to the preliminary analysis, there exists obvious self-discrepancy of intra-class or inter-class relations in the colonoscopic polyp datasets, which are mainly caused by variations in camera environment, viewpoint, illumination and the difference between different patients, amongst other factors.
 To solve this dilemma, we introduce a meta-learning based strategy into the training process to better capture the common features in colonoscopy videos, which can significantly improve the robustness of our model.